-The rate of leukemia increases with age, with the exception of a slightly higher rate of leukemia among children less than 5 years of age.
+The rate of leukemia increases with age, except for a slightly higher rate of leukemia among children less than 5 years of age.
 The rate of leukemia is highest among people aged 80 years and older.

 Leukemia is a cancer of the cells of blood-forming tissues, including the lymphatic system and bone marrow.
 Bone marrow is where blood cells are formed.
 Blood is made up of a number of different cells including red blood cells, white blood cells, platelets, and plasma.
 White blood cells are called leukocytes.
 In a person with leukemia, large amounts of abnormal white blood cells are produced.
 They do not function well and may crowd out normal cells.